 Contrary to the Inca Trail, the Salkantay trek is not subject to the same strict regulations.
 This means you can set up camp anywhere with guides and a trekking crew.
 Most companies decide how many people should be in their groups, or they sell tickets to as many people as possible.

-Some days, the Salkantay Trek sees more tourists than the Inca Trail.
-While only 200 people arrive at Machu Picchu each day by the Inca Trail, around 4,000 people arrive there through other routes, which means there is a possibility of seeing more hikers on the Salkantay Trek.
+Some days, the Salkantay Trek sees more hikers than the Inca Trail.
+While only 200 people arrive at Machu Picchu each day by the Inca Trail, around 4,000 people arrive at the wonder through other routes.
+This means there is a chance to see more tourists on the Salkantay Trek.

 Availability Inca Trail | TreXperience